Xstage/Xstage/README.md

 # Xstage.github.io

-This is the Webpage of the "Experimental Stage Project"
+Repository holding the static website for the "Experimental Stage Project"